 This is the 6.7-6.9km route where I normally do my hill intervals as measured by Google maps and the subsequent distance recorded by the Polar Vantage V.

-I also did 2 sessions of 5km run where the Vantage V recorded 5.08 km on both occasions even though the tracked route differed somewhat.
+I also did a few sessions of 5km run where the Vantage V recorded accurate distances on all occasions even though the tracked route differed somewhat.

 5km stadium run

 Distance aside, the tracked route seems to follow where I’ve run when after review.
-There were hiccups as should be for most GPS wearables but on the whole, GPS performance seems consistent and I have no qualms using the Polar Vantage V as my regular training watch.
+There were hiccups as should be for most GPS wearables but on the whole, Vantage V’s GPS performance seems consistent but not stellar.

 As the Polar Vantage V also features A-GPS, remember to sync the watch to Polar Flow before your GPS workouts to ensure prompt GPS signal acquisition.